-Introduction of an obstetric-specific medical emergency team for obstetric crises: implementation and experience.
+Introduction of an obstetric-specific medical emergency team for obstetric crises: Implementation and experience

 We describe the implementation and experience with adding an obstetric-specific medical emergency team (called Condition O for obstetric crisis) to an existing rapid response system at Magee-Womens Hospital.